-Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Security Unauthorised access Violence and aggression Robbery 3 4 High The school has a security alarm installed.
-The last person to leave the school each day is responsible for activating the alarm.
+Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Security Unauthorised access Violence and aggression Robbery 3 4 High the school each day is responsible for activating the alarm.
 There is also CCTV installed in various locations throughout the school grounds.
 This is controlled from the Principals + Deputy Principals offices.
-Employees must avoid confrontation, or tackling intruders, they are instructed that the emergency services must always be contacted.
-Employees must be familiar with the procedure in dealing with intruders and know where alarm activation points and emergency contactnumbers are.
-2 2 Low Employees should always maintain awareness of emergency exits and means of egress from the school.
+2 2 Low Employees must avoid confrontation, or tackling intruders, they are instructed that the emergency services must always be contacted.
+Employees must be familiar with the procedure in dealing with intruders and know where alarm activation points and emergency contact numbers are.
+Employees should always maintain awareness of emergency exits and